ahallrq/scripts/README.md

 This a simple ticker I made for use in i3.
 It's pretty janky but it works.

-It basically "ticks" forward or backware by a single character every time you call `step()` returning a number of characters until it reaches the end.
+It basically "ticks" forward or backwards by a single character every time you call `step()` returning a number of characters until it reaches the end.

 See [`musicticker.py`](#musictickerpy) for an example script for a proper music ticker I made.